JuliaTrustworthyAI/.github/profile/README.md

 # Taija

-# Trustworthy Artificial Intelligence in Julia
+Taija is the organization that hosts software geared towards Trustworthy Artificial Intelligence in Julia.

 > \[!TIP\]
 > Find more relevant information and Taija’s blog at [www.taija.org](https://www.taija.org/).